v-cakoll/docs.it-it/docs/framework/unmanaged-api/metadata/imetadataconverter-getmetadatafromtypeinfo-method.md

 ms.assetid: d44484bb-23a3-49c3-9e46-69d0d9ab4f0f
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 906ab3603d9a4926642848b547a793f129f949ce
+ms.openlocfilehash: df7be11e8f275824fca658a9604178e7cf28e3ce
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67782039"
+ms.locfileid: "74436300"
 ---
 # <a name="imetadataconvertergetmetadatafromtypeinfo-method"></a>Metodo IMetaDataConverter::GetMetaDataFromTypeInfo
-Ottiene un puntatore a un [IMetaDataImport](../../../../docs/framework/unmanaged-api/metadata/imetadataimport-interface.md) istanza che rappresenta la firma dei metadati della libreria dei tipi a cui fa riferimento l'oggetto specificato `ITypeInfo` istanza.
+Gets a pointer to an [IMetaDataImport](../../../../docs/framework/unmanaged-api/metadata/imetadataimport-interface.md) instance that represents the metadata signature of the type library referenced by the specified `ITypeInfo` instance.

 ## <a name="syntax"></a>Sintassi